atypiape/react-native-map-link-x/README.md

   dialogTitle: 'This is the dialog Title', // optional (default: 'Open in Maps')
   dialogMessage: 'This is the amazing dialog Message', // optional (default: 'What app would you like to use?')
   cancelText: 'This is the cancel button text', // optional (default: 'Cancel')
-  appsWhiteList: ['google-maps'], // optionally you can set which apps to show (default: will show all supported apps installed on device)
+  appsWhiteList: ['amap', 'baidumap', 'qqmap'], // optionally you can set which apps to show (default: will show all supported apps installed on device)
   naverCallerName: 'com.example.myapp', // to link into Naver Map You should provide your appname which is the bundle ID in iOS and applicationId in android.
   appTitles: {'google-maps': 'My custom Google Maps title'}, // optionally you can override default app titles
   app: 'uber', // optionally specify specific app to use